 Michelle Elvy lives and works as an editor and manuscript assessor based in the Bay of Islands.
 She also edits at Blue Five Notebook and Awkword Paper Cut, where she curates a monthly column, Writers on Writing.
 She has guest edited at Smokelong Quarterly and is Associate Editor of Flash Fiction International (W. W. Norton, 2015).
 In June each year, you’ll find her coordinating New Zealand’s National Flash Fiction Day.

-A Pushcart nominee, a three-time finalist of the Glass Woman Prize and the 2012 recipient of the NZ Society of Authors/ Auckland Museum Library Grant, Michelle has published poetry, fiction, travel writing and creative nonfiction in numerous print and online magazines.
-Her work can most recently be read in JAAM 31, 2014: A Year in Stories and Eastbourne: An Anthology.
-She has also judged various writing competitions, including those hosted by Flash Fiction World, the South Island Writers’ Association, the Whangarei Poetry Walk, 2013 NorthWrite Collaboration and the NYC Challenge Flash (2013) and Short Story (2014) competitions.
-Michelle is also coordinator of New Zealand’s National Flash Fiction Day and the international FLASH MOB.
+A Pushcart nominee, a three-time finalist of the Glass Woman Prize and the 2012 recipient of the NZ Society of Authors/ Auckland Museum Library grant, Michelle has published poetry, fiction, travel writing, creative nonfiction and reviews in numerous print and online magazines.
+Her work can most recently be read in PANK, HTML Giant, JMWW, JAAM 31, 2014: A Year in Stories and Eastbourne: An Anthology.
+She has also judged various writing competitions hosted by Flash Fiction World, the South Island Writers’ Association, the Whangarei Poetry Walk, 2013 NorthWrite Collaboration (with Tim Jones) and the NYC Challenge Flash (2013) and Short Story (2014) competitions.

-Michelle can be found in 2013/14 sailing on her 43’ sailboat, Momo, in Indonesia.
-This boat has been her home for more than ten years.
+Michelle can be found in 2014 sailing on her 43’ sailboat, Momo, her home for more than ten years, in Indonesia.
 Slowing life to a 5-knot pace, Michelle embraces a less-is-more approach to just about everything.
 Flash suits.

 * * *